marcoshsq/GoogleDataAnalyticsCapstone/01. Case Study 01/02. Prepare/data_report.md

 ## Guiding Questions:

 ### 1. Where is your data located?
-- The data is located in the "[divvy-tripdata](https://divvy-tripdata.s3.amazonaws.com/index.html)" folder within the project repository in comma-separated values files.
+- The data is located in the "[divvy-tripdata](https://divvy-tripdata.s3.amazonaws.com/index.html)" site available for download, in comma-separated values files.

 ### 2. How is the data organized?
 - The data is organized in a tabular format within a spreadsheet.